EmpregoLigado/code-challenge/README.md

 Make sure:
 - That the application is ʻidempotent`, for that you can consider that the partnerID attribute of each job is always unique during the import;
-- Import only vacancies where the date on which it will expire is greater than the date of import;
+- Import only jobs where the date on which it will expire is greater than the date of import;
 - That all newly created jobs have the 'draft' status.

 ### Endpoints